AthulKrishnaRenjith/AthulKrishnaRenjith/README.md

 👋 Hi, I’m Athul Krishna Renjith, a Machine Learning Engineer with experience building Chatbots and Virtual Assistant as well as in robotics and autonomous systems.

-📚 Currently honing my skills in PyTorch, ROS, and deep learning.
+📚 Currently honing my skills in PyTorch, ROS, and Deep Learning.

 💡 Open to collaborations on AI/ML projects, particularly in robotics and autonomous technologies.